Astral1119/sheets-wiki-data/blog/Traditional vs. Array-Based Approaches for Multi-Dimensional Data in Spreadsheets.md

 SUM(products*dates*sales*regions*brands)))
 ```

-These methods apply to financial models such as revenue by region, product, quarter or logistics for example shipments by route, vehicle, date, enabling robust multi-dimensional analysis without the burden of nested filters that are hard to read, maintain, or debug.
+These methods apply to financial models such as revenue by region, product, quarter or logistics, for example, shipments by route, vehicle, date.

+By applying this type of mentallity we can enable robust multidimensional analysis without the burden of nested filters that are hard to read, maintain, or debug.